Attempting to unlock near-infinite fusion energy using tokamaks

 BY JOE ROWAN, September 10 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

 Tokamak Energy is on a mission to commercialise fusion energy in the 2030s.
 The Oxfordshire-based company hopes that it can use the same energy source that powers the Sun to provide clean, secure and affordable energy for everyone.

 Nuclear fusion is the process by which two light atomic nuclei combine to form a single heavier one while releasing massive amounts of energy.
 The issue with fusion is that it is not yet clear whether it is possible to build a commercial fusion power plant that releases more energy than it uses.
-Four companies coming to THE HEAT that are trying to solve this problem include First Light Fusion, Novatron Fusion, Tokamak Energy and Proxima Fusion.
+Four companies that came to THE HEAT 2024 that are trying to solve this problem include First Light Fusion, Novatron Fusion, Tokamak Energy and Proxima Fusion.
 Whilst First Light Fusion is using a high-velocity projectile to collide with a target containing fusion fuel, Novatron Fusion is using a magnetic field to try to get plasma (a hot, charged gas which has unique properties distinct from solids, liquids or gases) to reach stable equilibrium in the centre of the reactor, Tokamak Energy is working with tokamaks, machines that confine plasma using magnetic fields in a doughnut shape, and Proxima Fusion is using stellarators, which are similar to tokamaks but have no induced electrical current in the plasma.

 Founded in 2009 as a spin-off from the UK Atomic Energy Authority, Tokamak Energy has been developing the compact spherical tokamak and High Temperature Superconducting (HTS) magnets for over a decade.
 These are devices that use magnetic fields to confine and control plasma, ensuring the temperature is high enough for two forms of hydrogen, deuterium and tritium, to fuse to produce helium and release large amounts of energy.
 Fusion reactions are easier to stop and are therefore safer than fission reactions because they need a continuous fuel supply, and also produce no long-lived nuclear waste.